LegReq/use-cases/index.md

 ## Requirements

 What specific requirements are learned from this use case?

 Cite only those requirements explicitly mentioned in ths prose of the rest of the focal use case.
 1. **Name** Description
 1. **Name2** Second description

+Note, There are four main types of requirements.

+**Functional Requirements** -- What does the system need to do?
+How does it function?
+E.g., automated minting of NFTs based on computationally evaluable evidence.

+**Performance Requirements** -- Quantitative metrics of capacity in terms of time, space, or units.
+E.g., 25,000 verifications per day.

+**System Technical Requirements** -- Specific requirements to use a particular technology.
+E.g., web applications MUST use HTML and CSS.

+**Specifications** -- Published, formal guidance that a system must meet, such as compliance with a particular ISO, IETF, or W3C standard.